webiny/webiny-js/DEVELOPMENT.md

     Grab the URL of the created distribution, because you will need it in the frontend React app.

+    Note that even though the process is done, the CDN will probably take another 5 minutes to be accessible via the URL.

 6. Moving on to the frontend, the first step is to again setup a few params in the `.env` files.
 Note that there are two React apps, `site` and `admin` app, and you will need to set these params for